petros-d/docs/docs/add-a-cluster.md

 To complete this setup, you need to have:

-- Completed the initial Astronomer Cloud install process as described in [install on AWS](install-aws)
+- Completed the initial Astronomer Cloud install process as described in [Install on AWS](install-aws).
-- Permissions to edit trust policies in your AWS account for Astronomer
+- Permissions to edit trust policies in your AWS account for Astronomer.

 ## Step 1: Submit a Request to Astronomer

 To create a new Cluster in your Organization, you must first reach out to your Astronomer representative.
 For each new Cluster that you want to provision, you'll need to provide our team with the following information:

   - Your AWS Account ID
-  - Your preferred Astronomer Cluster name
+  - Your preferred Cluster name
   - The AWS region that you want to host the Cluster in (`us-east-1`, `us-east-2`, `us-west-2` or `ca-central-1`)

-Once we accept your request, your Astronomer representative will provide you with a unique **External ID**.
+Your Astronomer representative will provide you with a unique `External ID` for each new Cluster.
 Make note of this value for the next step.

-> **Note:** Astronomer will create a Cluster with our [default AWS resource configuration](resource-reference-aws) unless otherwise specified.
-If you're interested in a particular EC2 instance type or have any other cluster requirements, let us know.
+> **Note:** Astronomer creates new Clusters with a [default AWS resource configuration](resource-reference-aws) unless otherwise specified.
+If you're interested in a particular EC2 instance type or have any other cluster requirements, let your Astronomer representative know.

-## Step 2: Edit AWS Trust Policy
+## Step 2: Edit Your AWS Trust Policy

 In the AWS IAM console, [edit the `astronomer-remote-management` trust relationship](https://docs.aws.amazon.com/directoryservice/latest/admin-guide/edit_trust.html) to include trust policies for your new Cluster.